 If you have greater trochanteric pain syndrome you may experience:

-- muscle pain in your outer thigh and hip area that may be worse when you exercise.
+- Muscle pain in your outer thigh and hip area, which may be worse when you exercise

-If symptoms persist, your orthopaedic consultant may recommend steroid injections, and for the most severe cases, surgical repair may be necessary for a muscle tear.
+If symptoms persist, your orthopaedic consultant may recommend steroid injections.
+For the most severe cases, surgical repair may be necessary for a muscle tear.

 Book an appointment today

 Our telephone lines are open 8am to 8pm Monday to Friday and 8am to 2pm Saturdays.